Title IX/Sexual Harassment

 Incest (non-Title IX): Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-NYSHRL Sexual Harassment: The NYSHRL Sexual Harassment prohibition applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors, and persons conducting business, regardless of immigration status, with the College.
+NYSHRL Sexual Harassment: The NYSHRL Sexual Harassment prohibition applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors, and persons conducting business, regardless of immigration status, with the University.
 Please see Appendix C for the definition of NYSHRL sexual harassment and related information.

-NYSHRL Retaliation: The NYSHRL Retaliation prohibition applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors, and persons conducting business, regardless of immigration status, with the College.
+NYSHRL Retaliation: The NYSHRL Retaliation prohibition applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors, and persons conducting business, regardless of immigration status, with the University.
 Please see Appendix C for the definition of NYSHRL Retaliation and related information.

 Retaliation (non-Title IX): Any adverse action taken against an individual for making a good faith report of a violation of the Policy, filing a good faith formal complaint or complaint in relation to a violation of the Policy, or participating in any investigation or proceeding under the Policy.
 Retaliation includes threatening, intimidating, coercing, harassing or any other conduct that would discourage a reasonable person from engaging in activity protected under the Policy.